acloonan/dc2-cluster-triaxiality/README.md

 July 2020 - Present

 ## Short Project Overview
-As of now, I'm interested in comparing different proxies for cluster orientation within the [cosmoDC2](https://github.com/LSSTDESC/cosmodc2) simulated dataset.
-I'll be starting with two proxies: cluster member distribution and central member (or, usually, brightest cluster galaxy) ellipticity.
+I'm interested in comparing different proxies for cluster ellipticity and orientation within the [cosmoDC2](https://github.com/LSSTDESC/cosmodc2) simulated dataset.
+I'll be starting by focusing primarily on cluster member distribution using quadrupole moment calculations, but I'm also curious about using brightest cluster galaxy (BCG) ellipticity and orientation as a proxy.
 More could potentially be added later on.

 Work currently in progress.